 - It must reduce pain significantly for it to be classed as successful

-- Don’t keep trying, if you haven’t found a way in within a few attempts, change tact and do something else
+- Don’t keep trying, if you haven’t found a way in within a few attempts, do something else

-Despite Mulligan boasting about how he gets immediate instant effects on everybody, I don’t believe him.
-He may believe his own hype and use the live demo’s on stage as a way to ‘prove’ it, but this is nothing more than stage showmanship best left for faith healers, magicians or snake oil merchants.
-This explanation by Andreo Spina here on one of his own courses about these live demos fits my own views nicely, its nothing more than bullshit showmanship.
+Despite Mulligan boasting in this interview about how he gets immediate instant effects on everybody, I don’t believe him.
+He may believe his own hype and use the live demo’s on stage as a way to ‘prove’ it, but this is nothing more than showmanship best left for faith healers, magicians or snake oil merchants.

 So there you go, these are my musings on the Mulligan interview and my disappointment in it.
-Lets hope the happy clappers have unwound their panties now, although I doubt it.
-I have never seen Mulligan teach or lecture, and after reading this interview I don’t think I want to!
-However, I will continue to use ‘his’ old techniques, just with ‘new’ explanations, there are no babies being thrown out here…
+Lets hope the happy clappers have unbunched their panties a little by now, although I doubt it.
+I will finish by saying have never met Brian Mulligan, nor seen him teach or lecture, and after reading this interview I don’t think I want to, which is a shame!
+However, I will continue to occasionally use ‘his’ old techniques, just with ‘new’ explanations, so again there are no babies being thrown out here…

 As always thanks for reading